ManasiPat/Retrieval-and-Augmentation-of-Domain-Knowledge-for-Text-to-SQL-Semantic-Parsing/README.md

 The files required for running the code are provided.
 Files Provided:

-1. Split Files for IID and OOD splits respectievly
+1. Split Files for IN and OUT splits respectievly

 2. Templatized Domain Statements Files